 After the English took over the colony of New Netherlands in 1664, a charter granted by Governor Philip Carteret recognized Bergen Township.
 It allowed for the continuation of the Dutch-founded church and free school.
 On April 7, 1668, Carteret and his council of East New Jersey renamed the site "The Towne and Corporation of Bergen" that extended west to the Hackensack River.
 After the English took over New Netherland in 1664, Bergen County was established to include Bergen and Hackensack townships.
 The county seat was at Bergen Square until 1714 when it was removed to Hackensack until the formation of Hudson County in 1840.

 Only a handful of landmarks remain to connect contemporary Jersey City with its Dutch origins.
 These historic sites include the Apple Tree House, the former Summit House, and the Old Bergen Church and Cemetery.
 The former village of Bergen is now in the Journal Square area.
 The name Bergen is retained in Jersey City with the community's Old Bergen Road, Bergen Avenue, and Bergen Square.

 Bergen Township, which included the former village of Bergen, was founded in October 1693, during English colonization.
-Later part of the incorporation of the City of Jersey City in 1873, the name Bergen Township was discontinued.
+Later, with part of the incorporation of the City of Jersey City in 1873, the name Bergen Township was discontinued.

 Federal Writers' Project of the Works Progress Administration.
 New Jersey Guide to Its Present and Past.
 New York: The Viking Press, 1939.